alexcu2718/fdf/README.md

 #[cfg(any(target_os = "linux", target_os = "illumos", target_os = "solaris",target_os="android"))]
 pub const unsafe fn dirent_const_time_strlen(drnt: *const dirent64) -> usize {
     use core::num::NonZeroU64;
-    /*The only unsafe action is dereferencing the pointer This MUST be validated beforehand */
-    const LO_U64: u64 = u64::from_ne_bytes([0x01; size_of::<u64>()]);
+    /*The only unsafe action is dereferencing the pointer; This MUST be validated beforehand */ const LO_U64: u64 = u64::from_ne_bytes([0x01; size_of::<u64>()]);
     const HI_U64: u64 = u64::from_ne_bytes([0x80; size_of::<u64>()]);
     // Create a mask for the first 3 bytes in the case where reclen==24